 Hourly electricity prices typically change as the demand for energy changes; higher demand usually means higher hourly prices.
 Average prices tend to be higher during weekdays and lower during early mornings, nights, and weekends.
 Demand and price patterns also vary by season.
-By keeping these patterns in mind, you can wisely manage your energy usage and save money.
+By keeping these patterns in mind, you can wisely manage your energy use and save money.

-TYPICAL REAL-TIME PRICING PATTERNS
+TYPICAL REAL-TIME PRICING PATTERNS\

-Based on average prices for January 2015 through July 2018.
+\ Based on average prices for January 2016 through December 2019.
 Non-summer months include October through May.
 Summer months include June through September.

-Summer Price Patterns
+Summer Price Pattern

-Normally, the highest prices in the summer will be in the late afternoon and early evening.
-Energy prices typically fluctuate most during the summer because energy demand fluctuates considerably as businesses and households turn air conditioners on and off.
-When temperatures soar, the hourly price can rise significantly.
+Normally the highest prices in the summer will be in the late afternoon and early evening.
+Energy prices typically fluctuate the most during the summer because energy demand fluctuates considerably as businesses and households turn their air conditioners on and off.
+When temperatures are especially high, hourly prices can rise significantly.

-Fall, Winter, and Spring Price Patterns
+Fall, Winter, and Spring Price Pattern